-Bloody Bunny is a Thailand-American animated series produced by 2Spot Studio.
+Bloody Bunny is a Thai-American animated series produced by 2Spot Studio.
 There have been four versions of the series:

 - Bloody Bunny (2008) is the first series.
 Never having been completed, it focuses on the rabbit plush belonging to a human girl who is killed by sentient dolls that are taking over the world, causing the doll to come to life and seek vengeance, accompanied by another doll named Mumu.